What Does an Environmental Consulting Company Do?

 A dry well is a great way to collect stormwater runoff and redistribute it into subsurface soils.
 Dry wells are common in places with heavy rainfall (Hello Oregon!), as you don’t want inches upon inches of rain collecting in your yard.

-But when you get a dry well, you want to make sure it’s done right.
+But when you install a dry well, you want to make sure it’s done right.
 Amateur mistakes can disturb the regional aquifer if you dig too far into the earth.

 Plus, dry wells need to be registered properly with the state and can require annual sampling as part of a compliance check.
 Sampling is especially important if your business handles chemicals or petroleum-based products.